 Ceylon Cinnamon

-Ceylon cinnamon, or true cinnamon, is the spice produced from the inner bark of the Cinnamomum verum, a tropical evergreen tree in the laurel family.
+Ceylon cinnamon, or true cinnamon, is the spice produced from the inner bark of Cinnamomum verum, a tropical evergreen tree in the laurel family.

-AROMA & FLAVOR PROFILE
+FLAVOR & AROMA PROFILE

 It is called true cinnamon for good reason.
 More delicate, complex, and sweeter than its harsher and more pungent cassia cousins, cinnamon from Ceylon is the definitive way to experience the Cinnamomum spice.
 Evoking memories of freshly baked pastries and cozy winter evenings, true cinnamon carries notes of vanilla, citrus, and brown sugar, accompanied by a subtle spiciness.
 It is a complex and comforting aroma.